acarmichael20/Canada-Covid-Testing/README.md

-## Provincial Covid Testing
+## Canadian Covid Data
-There is a ot of data being produced during the current pandemic:
+There is a ot of data being produced during the Coronavirus pandemic:
-1. Cases,
+1. Cases
-2. Hospitalizations,
+2. Hospitalizations
 3. Deaths
-4. Testing
+4. Recoveries
-5. Etc
+5. Testing

-I have chosen to examine the testing being done by each Province.
-Each Province has differnet criteria for testing
+I have chosen to explore the testing data that is being published by each Province and try and

+# Provincial Covid Testing